biubug6/Pytorch_Retinaface/README.md

 Link: from [baidu cloud](https://pan.baidu.com/s/1jIp9t30oYivrAvrgUgIoLQ) Password: ruck

 ## Training
+We trained Mobilenet0.25 on imagenet dataset and get 46.75%  in top 1.
+We use it as pretrain model  which has been put in repository named ``model_best.pth.tar``.
 1. Before training, you can check the mobilenet*0.25 network configuration (e.g. batch_size, min_sizes and steps etc..) in ``data/config.py and train.py``.

 2. Train the model using WIDER FACE: